 There are several kinds of written threats that Florida law considers to be criminal.
 These charges can result in punitive action against the convicted.
 But what are these threats that are taken so seriously by the law?
 Is it illegal to threaten someone with an injury or bodily harm in writing in the state of Florida?

 Absolutely.
 Threatening to kill or injure someone is prohibited by Florida law if that threat is put in writing and sent to the target or relatives of the target.
 Furthermore, threatening to commit a terrorist attack or a mass shooting in writing is also punishable by law if published for viewing by the general public.
 These crimes are taken very seriously and are associated with severe penalties.

-The charges are just as valid whether the threats were sent via electronic communication or a physical letter, and the threats are still punishable by law whether they were made anonymously or not.
+The charges are just as valid regardless of the circumstances surrounding the threat, whether they were sent via electronic communication or a physical letter, the threats are still punishable by law whether they were made anonymously or not.

 Furthermore, the state does not have to determine that you actually intended to act on the threat to convict you.
 Proving that the threat was put into writing and delivered to the relevant parties alone will be enough to warrant punitive action.